microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/activitystatistics-get.md

 ## Examples

-### GET activity statistics of a user
+### Example 1: Get activity statistics of a user

 #### Request

-The following are two examples of a request that gets activity statistics of a user.
+The following two examples show a request to get user activity statistics for a specific day and activity.
 <!-- {
   "blockType": "request",
   "name": "get_activitystatistics"